Trace Young: Colorado State (2020–2023)

-LSU (2023–present)
+LSU (2023–2025)

 Young transferred to LSU for the 2023–24 season, seeking opportunities to develop his game.
 During his senior season, he appeared in two games, logging minimal minutes against Arkansas and Mississippi State.
 In his fifth-year senior season (2024–25), Young played in nine games, recording one rebound and one assist over 11 minutes of total play.
 Despite limited statistical impact, his presence added depth to the Tigers’ roster.

-Young’s academic excellence was recognized when he was named to the SEC First-Year Academic Honor Roll in 2024, alongside teammate Mike Williams.
+Young's academic excellence was recognized when he was named to the SEC First-Year Academic Honor Roll in 2024, alongside teammate Mike Williams.

-Playing style

-Young is 6 feet 4 inches tall, plays as a point guard and is recognized for his defensive effort and court awareness.

 Personal life

 Young has pursued interests in music and videography.
 He is self-taught on the piano and plays both acoustic and electric guitar, occasionally performing covers of artists such as Billy Joel and Elton John.
-He has also created video content, including a highlight reel documenting LSU’s basketball team trip to the Bahamas, which he shared on social media.
+He has also created video content, including a highlight reel documenting LSU's basketball team trip to the Bahamas, which he shared on social media.
 His activity on TikTok has attracted significant viewership, contributing to his personal brand and resulting in Name, Image, and Likeness (NIL) opportunities.
 Young was featured on The Money Game: LSU, a six-part NIL-focused docuseries by Prime Video that followed him, Jayden Daniels, Angel Reese, Flau'jae Johnson, Livvy Dunne, and Alia Armstrong through LSU's 2023–24 sports season.
 The series was nominated for Outstanding Documentary Series (Serialized) at the 46th Sports Emmy Awards.